VEZY/PlantBiophysics.jl/docs/src/simulation/first_simulation.md

 ```

 All six values are saved under `:energy_balance` because `Monteith` calls the
 photosynthesis and stomatal models during its calculations.
-Without
-`outputs=:all`, the leaf still holds its latest values, but there is no saved
-history to collect.

 Continue with [Simulation over several time steps](several_simulation.md)
 to supply changing weather, save a time series, and plot the results.